VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--pkg`

-Build pkg package, available only on centOS
+Build pkg package, available only on macOS

 ## Packager options